Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Definitions and previous results

 In~\cite{trfree6}, we designed several useful algorithms.
 One of them can be used to eliminate contractible $(\le\!4)$-cycles.

-\begin{lemma}[\cite{trfree6}, Lemma~4.9] For any surface $\Sigma$, there exists a linear-time algorithm that for any graph $G$ with a $2$-cell embedding in $\Sigma$ returns its subgraph $H$ such that \begin{itemize} \item $H$ is $2$-cell embedded in $\Sigma$ and all boundary cycles of $G$ belong to $H$, \item all contractible cycles in $H$ of length at most $4$ bound $2$-cell faces, and \item all vertices and edges of $G$ that do not belong to $H$ are drawn in $2$-cell $(\le\!4)$-faces of $H$. \end{itemize} \end{lemma}
+\begin{lemma}[\cite{trfree6}, Lemma~4.9] For any surface $\Sigma$, there exists a linear-time algorithm that, given a graph $G$ with a $2$-cell embedding in $\Sigma$ such that every cuff of $\Sigma$ traces a cycle in $G$, returns a subgraph $H$ of $G$ such that \begin{itemize} \item $H$ (with its drawing inherited from $G$) is $2$-cell embedded in $\Sigma$ and all boundary cycles of $G$ belong to $H$, \item all contractible cycles in $H$ of length at most $4$ bound $2$-cell faces, and \item all vertices and edges of $G$ that do not belong to $H$ are drawn in $2$-cell $(\le\!4)$-faces of $H$. \end{itemize} \end{lemma}

 We will need this result in combination with the algorithm of Dvo\v{r}\'ak, Kawarabayashi and Thomas~\cite{DvoKawTho}.

 \begin{theorem} There exists a linear-time algorithm as follows.
 Let $G$ be a plane triangle-free graph with the outer face bounded by a cycle $C$ of length at most $5$.
 Given a $3$-coloring $\psi$ of $C$, the algorithm returns a $3$-coloring of $G$ that extends $\psi$. \end{theorem}